-Traditional Seven Layer Bars have a crust made with 1 1/2 cups of graham cracker crumbs and a half cup of melted butter, whereas the crust on these bars is made with flour and oats.
-To make it, you pulse flour, oats and butter together in a food processor as you would for pie dough.
+Traditional Seven Layer Bars and Magic Bars have a crust made with 1 ½ cups of graham cracker crumbs and a half cup of melted butter, whereas the crust on Oatmeal Magic Bars bars is made with a mixture of quick oats, flour, brown sugar and butter.
+To make it, you pulse flour, oats, sugar and butter together in a food processor as you would for pie dough.
 You then layer most of the oat mixture on the bottom and save the remaining for a crumb topping.

 Oatmeal Seven Layer Bars